eahefnawy/serverless-mailer/README.md

 EMAIL_SERVICE_PASS=password
 ```

-deploy your code with `JAWS dash`, then test the Lambda with the following event:
+deploy your code then test the Lambda with the following event:

 ```
 {